 Who can apply

-We're looking for rangatahi Māori aged 18-25 years old from the Nelson region who are actively contributing to the well-being of their community and who have the potential to be a leader in their community.
+We're looking for rangatahi Māori (18-25 yrs) from the Nelson region who are actively involved with their community and have leadership potential.

 What it involves